AnjaliRamesh42/Factuality-Eval-Phi-3-Final/README.md

 1. Clone the repository.
 2. Install the required packages: `pip install -r requirements.txt`.
-3. To run the evaluation on HotpotQA, use hotpot_evaluation.ipynb, and replace the filepaths in the indicated cells with yours for the following variables: (all files, for both HotpotQA and TriviaQA, can be found in a Google Drive folder linked here: https://drive.google.com/drive/folders/1libLcirWGIarxHtCYRQt9NpgOViZ9Gfw?usp=sharing)
+3. To run the evaluation on HotpotQA, use hotpot_evaluation_final.ipynb, and replace the filepaths in the indicated cells with yours for the following variables: (all files, for both HotpotQA and TriviaQA, can be found in a Google Drive folder linked here: https://drive.google.com/drive/folders/1libLcirWGIarxHtCYRQt9NpgOViZ9Gfw?usp=sharing)
       - `data_path` = hotpotqa
       - `corpus_embeddings_path` = ./hotpot_corpus_embeddings.npy
       - `corpus_ids_path ` = ./hotpot_corpus_ids.npy